Faculty-Led Travel Programs

-These opportunities are led by experienced faculty members.
+These opportunities change every year and are led by experienced faculty members.
 They allow students to explore immersive artistic opportunities and different cultures around the world while earning credits toward their degree.

 New York Summer Studio Survey (With Color)